etiennestuder/gradle-credentials-plugin/README.md

 See the [Migration](#migration) section on how to migrate your build from older to newer credentials plugin versions.

 # Migration

+## Migrating from credentials plugin 3.x to 4.x

+When specifying a passphrase the file name of the encrypted properties no longer contains the MD5 digest of the passphrase.
+Previously, the file name was `gradle.MD5HASH.encrypted.properties`.
+Since version 4.0 the default file name `gradle.encrypted.properties` is used, unless a custom file name is specified via the `credentialsFile` project property.

+Please rename the file from the name containing the MD5 digest to the default filename `gradle.encrypted.properties` or specify the file name via the `credentialsFile` project property.

+Removing the MD5 digest from the file name and updating the passphrase and credentials is recommend.

 ## Migrating from credentials plugin 2.x to 3.x